UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-2.md

 Consider each parameter in turn:

 - The first parameter is the **target property** of type `BindableProperty`.
-On inspecton, the code might seem confusing (because it is!).
+On inspection, the code might seem confusing (because it is!).
 For a start, _static properties_ on the target type.
     - For any (bindable) property, there will be a static class property of the same name + suffix `Property`.
     - You always pass the static property (never an instance property)
     - Why?
 Err...
 I'll get back to you on that ok?